e-pet/e-pet.github.io/_posts/2022-04-03-maximum-likelihood.md

 p(y \vert x, R=r) = r \quad \forall\, r,
 $$

 where $R$ denotes the (risk score) output of the trained model.
 This is readily apparent from the fact that an ML-optimal model minimizes the KL divergence from the data-generating distribution, as discussed above: the optimum is only obtained if $p(y \vert x) = q(y \vert x; \theta^{\ast})$.
-(For a more detailed discussion about how maximum likelihood estimation implies calibration, refer to [Liu et al. 2019](https://arxiv.org/pdf/1808.10013.pdf).
+For a more detailed discussion about how maximum likelihood estimation implies calibration, refer to [Liu et al. 2019](https://arxiv.org/pdf/1808.10013.pdf).
 For the same reason, [the negative log likelihood has also been proposed as a *calibration measure*](https://arxiv.org/pdf/2002.06470.pdf).
-Notice, however, that it is not a pure measure of calibration; instead, it measures a mixture of calibration and *separation*.)
+Notice, however, that it is not a pure measure of calibration; instead, [it measures a mixture of calibration and *separation*](https://research-information.bris.ac.uk/ws/portalfiles/portal/76351926/2015_ecml_decomposition_cameraready.pdf).
+Importantly, calibration of (maximum likelihood/cross-entropy-optimal) neural networks is usually only achieved for in-domain data, whereas [out-of-distribution prediction typically suffers from extreme overconfidence](https://arxiv.org/abs/1812.05720).
+[Various](https://arxiv.org/pdf/2002.10118.pdf) [fixes](https://proceedings.neurips.cc/paper/2021/hash/9be40cee5b0eee1462c82c6964087ff9-Abstract.html) [have](https://arxiv.org/abs/1612.01474) [been](https://arxiv.org/abs/1706.02690) [proposed](https://openreview.net/pdf?id=ByxGkySKwH).
+(This phenomenon depends on the employed model: Gaussian process models, for example, typically do not suffer from asymptotic overconfidence.)

 ### Properties of the optimization problem
 The likelihood landscape (as a function of the parameters $\theta$ to be optimized) is, in general, non-convex.
 (It also depends on the way the model is parameterized.)
 Thus, global optimization strategies are required if local minima are to be escaped.
 (One of the various benefits of *stochastic* gradient descent is that it is [capable of escaping local minima](https://leon.bottou.org/publications/pdf/nimes-1991.pdf) to some degree.
 It is, however, of course not a true global optimization strategy.)